flipperdevices/flipperzero-firmware/README.md

-# Flipper Zero FAP Boilerplate
+# Flipper Zero FAP FlipperTag

 ## What this is?
 Use this code as a foundation for developing Flipper Zero Applications, change the contents of this file when developing a new project